Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Results

 \subsection{Generation speed}

 We have measured the average generation speed across all three datasets by varying the temperature $q \in \{1, 2, 8\}$ with respect to our baseline (CS with $k = 10$ and $\alpha = 0.6$).
-A summary is presented in Table \ref{tab:speed_comparison}, showing a mild decrease in the speed for ACS compared to CS with fixed $\alpha$.
+A summary is presented in Table \ref{tab:speed_comparison}, showing a decrease of 35\% in the speed for ACS compared to CS with fixed $\alpha$.
+A supplementary analysis of this for smaller values of $k$ is provided in Appendix \ref{a:lower_k_perf}.